 Drug testing for cannabis is an ineffective approach to workplace safety.
 Because THC and its metabolites stay in one’s system long after the last use1, drug tests result in completely sober, capable workers losing their jobs for having used cannabis days or even weeks earlier.
 These policies also push people to use far more addictive and dangerous medications, including opioids.
 Meanwhile, drug testing doesn’t detect workers who are impaired by alcohol, hangovers, fatigue, or a myriad of other factors.
 Employers with a safety-sensitive workforce should instead consider performance-based tests2, which can detect workers who are unable to safely perform regardless of the cause.

 Legalization states are increasingly acting to ensure workers don’t lose their jobs for relaxing with cannabis instead of alcohol after hours.
-At least seven of the 21 legalization states — California, Connecticut, Nevada, New Jersey, New York, Montana, and Rhode Island — have some employment protections for adult-use cannabis consumers.
-And 19 of the 38 medical cannabis states have some employment protections3.
+At least nine of the 23 legalization states — California, Connecticut, Nevada, New Jersey, New York, Minnesota, Montana, Rhode Island, and Washington — have some employment protections for adult-use cannabis consumers.
+And 22 of the 38 medical cannabis states have some employment protections3.
 These laws only apply to off-hours cannabis use.
 Every state allows employers to fire workers who are impaired at work.

 Some of the employment protection laws add cannabis to existing “lawful off-duty conduct” statutes, which at least 29 states have enacted to protect workers from being fired for using tobacco or for otherwise engaging in certain other legal activities outside of work.4